yanweijing/DAT505-GitHub/section 3/homework3/README.md

 }
 ```

-* Setup the GUI controller and consoles.
+* Setup the GUI controller and consoles.I can control different objects' position,rotation and scale.

 ```javascript
 function dec2hex(i) {